Pedro1840/Pedro1840/README.md

-## Hello, my name is Pedro Souza and I am a Python | Rust | TypeScript Back-end Developer
+## Hello, my name is Pedro Souza and I am a Python | Rust | TypeScript Full-Stack Developer
 About Me:

     💻 I have been studying Python for 4 years and working with the language for over 3 years;